stamaniorec/PamVirus/README.md

+PamVirus
+====================

 This program was written in early July 2015 because of a challenge/request from Pam.
-====================

 It takes two command-line arguments:
  * a path to a folder